Toshe1991/TodoApp/README.md

 # TodoApp
 Desktop Application for running your personal schedule locally on PC.
-Written using Python-Tkinter ans Sqlite.
+Written using Python-Tkinter ans SQlite.